sarhanm/gradle-versioner/doc/resolver.md

 # Gradle Version Resolver

-The version resolver plugin allows us to set dynamic versions or version ranges on dependencies that are versioned with the gradle-versioner
+The version resolver plugin allows us to set dynamic versions or version ranges on dependencies that are versioned with the [versioner](versioner.md) plugin

 Example: